risk-first/website/estimating/On-Story-Points.md

 Put this way, couldn't story points be some kind of "Innovation Token"?

 When re-framed this way, it becomes a lot clearer what the function "Calculate Story Points" is really attempting to do - it's all about enumerating the risks of doing a certain task and making sure that we don't bite off more than we can chew.
-If story points are simply _person-days_ then "deploy ReliableDB" and "deploy ShinyDB" take about the same time.
+If story points were simply _person-days_ then "deploy ReliableDB" and "deploy ShinyDB" take about the same time.
 But, when considered from the point of view of _risk_, "deploy ShinyDB" should have a much higher story-point value.

 Sometimes, developers provide _tolerances_ around their story-point estimates, "optimistically, 2 days, pessimistically, 4 days".
 Usually, this subtlety gets lost in the planning process.
-It's certainly not factored into the usual velocity calculations.
+It's certainly not factored into the usual velocity calculations - we need something more robust.

 ### 2. Capturing Knowledge

 Another problem in Story Point estimation is bootstrapping.
 It is expected that, to start with, estimates made by inexperienced teams, or inexperienced team-members, are going to be poor.
-The expectation is that over time, through domain experience, the estimates improve.
+The expectation is also that over time, through domain experience, the estimates improve.
 This seems to happen _somewhat_ in my experience.
 But nowhere near enough.

 A common complaint when tasks overrun is that the team were blind-sided by [Hidden Risk](/thinking/Glossary.md#hidden-risk), but in my experience this boils down to two things: